We don’t do a typical American Santa Claus Christmas.

 In one of the earliest and most famous incidents from his life, he is said to have rescued three girls from forced prostitution by dropping a sack of gold coins through the window of their house each night for three nights so their father could pay a dowry for each of them.
 In his youth, he is said to have made pilgrimages to Egypt and the Palestine area.
 He became Bishop of Myra.

 Legend claims that he was temporarily defrocked and imprisoned during the First Council of Nicaea for punching the heretic Arius.
 We love that story.

 While living in Germany, we had lots of awesome options to celebrate St. Nicholas Day!

 We look forward to Speculoos cookies, fun chocolate Santas in all shapes and sizes and colors, parades and markets galore!
 Many German heritage towns celebrate like this in America.

 We put out shoes or stockings on December 5 and the kids wake up to chocolates and little gifts.

 Celebrating St. Nicholas Day:

 - St. Nicholas Tot Pack, Preschool Pack, and Elementary Pack from The Kennedy Adventures

-- All sorts of Christmas printables from iHomeschool
+- All sorts of winter printables and activities from iHomeschool

 - Printable Craftivities at Making Learning Fun